ryanatkn/cosmicplayground/src/sy/README.md

 > TODO provide build time diagnostics when removing and retaining unused classes

-More on the design.
-These two processes should efficiently happen during the build with existing ASTs and few dependencies, so there's few wasted CPU cycles and no fruitlessly complex dependency graphs.
+These two processes should efficiently happen during the build with reused ASTs (and not error-prone regexps), and with few dependencies, so there's few wasted CPU cycles and no fruitlessly complex dependency graphs.
-This prevents mistakes, minimizes the bytes users have to download, and helps keep the developer's mind free of clutter.
+This prevents mistakes, minimizes the bytes users have to download, and helps keep the developer's mind and build pipeline free of clutter.

 > TODO show what installing PostCSS/Tailwind does to `package-lock.json`

-Build scripts try to find undefined and unused css classes, but there are limits to what can be inferred, particularly with dynamic strings that are inserted as css classes.
+Build scripts automatically try to find undefined and unused css classes, but there are limits to what can be inferred, particularly with dynamic strings that are injected as css classes.
-In these cases, `sy` requires wrapping class strings with a no-op helper.
+In these cases, `sy` requires wrapping class strings with a no-op helper, rather than relying on error-prone regexps or heavyweight solutions that load your app into an actual DOM.
+The helper is currently named `cls`, e.g. `cls('my-class')` wherever classes are created outside of the markup;
-(currently named `cls` , and this can be configured and (in the future) removed at build time)
+the name can be configured and (when I get around to it) removed at build time.
 It's probable that more can be inferred beyond what `sy` currently does, so if you run into some use cases you think should be supported, please share!